 very thin and do not hold the soil together.
 After planting, water roots thoroughly, adding a root stimulant.
 Use flower fertilizer every two months until the end of the growing season.
 During the first year in the ground, water regularly until winter, then keep almost dry.
 Bougainvillea can be grown in pots.
-Prune: In early spring, remove frost damage.
+Prune: In late winter, remove frost damage.
 Trim all branches back to 20' for the best bloom.
 Litter: High.
 Bract and leaf cleanup, pruning, training.